ByAUJay

 - Lock npm/pnpm registries

-- Pin exact versions and integrity hashes for wallet connector kits; mirror critical packages.
-The 2023 Ledger Connect incident was an NPM supply‑chain compromise—treat frontend dependencies like infra. (ledger.com)
+- Make sure to pin the exact versions and integrity hashes for your wallet connector kits and mirror those critical packages.
+Remember the 2023 Ledger Connect incident?
+That was a real eye-opener about NPM supply-chain issues--so treat your frontend dependencies like they're part of your infrastructure. (ledger.com)

 - Verify host software

-- Verify Ledger Live and similar host apps via vendor‑provided checksums before installation; require device “genuine check” at first use and quarterly thereafter (scriptable via Ledger Secure Channel APIs). (ledger-device.support)
+- Always double-check Ledger Live and any similar host apps using checksums from the vendor before you install them.
+It’s a good idea to require a device “genuine check” the first time you use it, and then do this quarterly after that--this can be automated using Ledger Secure Channel APIs. (ledger-device.support)

 - Document offboarding